The Importance of Pregnancy Planning

 Emergency Contraception and Enzyme-Inducing ASMs

-The efficacy of the “Morning after pill” (e.g., Plan B) may be affected by enzyme-inducing ASMs*.
+The efficacy of the “Morning after pill” (e.g., Plan B One Step®, Ella®) may be affected by strong enzyme-inducing ASMs.
 While there is no clear data on this, experts state, “consider doubling the usual single dose of levonorgestrel 1.5 mg.”

 Another highly effective form of emergency contraception is urgent placement of an IUD by a gynecologist or family planning clinic.
 Both hormonal and non-hormonal IUD types can be used as an emergency contraception event without any modification for the concurrent use of enzyme-inducing ASMs.
 Patients should consult with their OB-GYNs.